Particle scattering in a sonic analogue of special relativity: Scattering cross sections

-Since we have assumed that the scattering processing we are considering is co-planar and co-linear, we know that the quantity $w_{\init\rightarrow \final}$ does not depend on the angle $\phi$.
+Since we have assumed that the scattering processing we are considering is coplanar and colinear, we know that the quantity $w_{\init\rightarrow \final}$ does not depend on the angle $\phi$.
 Hence we can solve the integral in $\phi$ straightaway

 Therefore the differential cross section Eq.~\eqref{Eq:DifferentialCrossSectionGeneral} becomes